ACADEMIC AND STUDENT ATHLETE SUPPORT SERVICES

 Students who demonstrate skill deficiencies in the areas of reading, computation, algebra, and writing are placed into appropriate English and math courses.
 Tutoring and lab support enhance instruction.

 Writing lab tutors guide students to become independent, critical thinkers and writers, while upholding the tenets of academic integrity.
 Tutors can assist with all phases of the writing process, including organization and grammar.
 The Writing Center provides peer and professional drop-in tutoring 5 days a week.
 No appointment necessary!

-It is mandated by the Caldwell College Athletic Department that all freshman student-athletes, transfer student athletes, Outreach System Student Athletes and any Student Athletes falling at or below a 2.5 GPA be required to complete 3 study hall hours per week.
+It is mandated by the Caldwell University Athletic Department that all freshman student-athletes, transfer student athletes, Outreach System Student Athletes and any Student Athletes falling at or below a 2.5 GPA be required to complete 3 study hall hours per week.
 All hours must be completed in the designated Study Hall.
 This time is to be used for academic purposes only!

 In some cases, your head coach may require you to complete “coach’s study hall” hours (regardless of GPA).
 This will be determined by each coach on a semester by semester basis.
 Any student-athlete who wishes to complete voluntary study hall hours may do so and should sign in with the Study Hall Supervisor.

 Study hall hours will be compiled weekly and provided to coaches every Friday.

 All Student-Athletes are expected to comply with all of the following rules when attending study hall.

 1) Study Hall will be silent.
 Please conduct yourselves in the manner in which you would a final exam.